Auerilas/ecopy/docs/source/matrix_comps.rst

 	.. py:classmethod:: summary()

-		Returns a pandas.DataFrame of output
+		Returns a pandas.DataFrame of output.

 	**Examples**